open-source-uom/myuom/README.md

 The data used in this app are:

-- University Stuff Data(Title, Office Phone Number,Email,Building of Office and Office Number)
+- Teaching Stuff Data(Title, Office Phone Number,Email,Building of Office and Office Number)
 - Student Restaurant Schedule
 - The departments of the University
 - Links for the Course Schedules for each department